catppuccin/typst/examples/demo.typ

 for this project came from Catppuccin for #LaTeX [#link( "https://github.com/catppuccin/latex",
 )[#text(fill: palette.colors.blue.rgb, "link")]].
-This doument is currently using the flavor #text(fill: palette.colors.mauve.rgb, style: "italic", theme).
+This doument is currently using the flavor #text(fill: palette.colors.mauve.rgb, style: "italic", flavor).

 === Accents
 #align(